OTDA Home Programs & Services Housing and Support Services (HSS) Frequently Asked Questions

 In addition to the above considerations, the proposed site must also be appropriate for the population to be housed.
 Applicants are cautioned not to fall in love with a building.
 In other words, your program should drive site selection; your site should not drive your program.

-8. Is there a maximum amount that HHAP will pay for acquisition?
+8. Is there a maximum amount that HHAC will fund towards acquisition?

-HHAC has not established a maximum amount of funding that will be available for acquisition; however, we will not pay more than the appraised value.
+HHAC has not established a maximum amount of funding that will be available for acquisition; however, we will not pay more than the appraised value of a property.
 Although not required at the time of application, acquisition costs in excess of $50,000 for land/buildings must be substantiated by an appraisal conducted by an independent, State-certified appraiser.
 Both the appraiser and the appraisal must be approved by HHAC.
+At HHAC's discretion, if the acquisition costs exceed $250,000, two appraisals may be required.

 9. Can we propose a project designed to house mixed income levels?